‘You belong in Nato’ Rishi Sunak tells Ukrainian leader Volodymyr Zelensky

 Mr Zelensky has been left frustrated by the reluctance of the 31 member states to agree a timetable for wartorn Ukraine to be admitted into the international defensive alliance.

-He said it is “absurd” that Nato has insisted that there are still military and democratic “conditions” for the eastern European country to meet before it can join following the end of the conflict with Moscow.
+He had said it was “absurd” for Nato to insist there are still military and democratic “conditions” for the eastern European country to meet before it can join following the end of the conflict with Moscow.

 Greeting Mr Zelensky in the Lithuanian capital on Wednesday, Mr Sunak said: “It is good to see you here at Nato where you belong.”

-Mr Zelensky said he was keen to advance talks on security guarantees for his people, with Mr Sunak assuring him that “real progress” had been made in that regard.
+Mr Zelensky said it was “good news” that they could advance talks on security guarantees for his people, with Mr Sunak assuring him that “real progress” had been made in that regard.

 The British premier has consistently stated that he sees Ukraine’s place as being in Nato but its pathway to entry has proved a sticking point among allies in Vilnius.